Lesterpaintstheworld/AutonomousAIs/missions/explore_ai_emotional_intelligence/output.md

 #### Key Metrics for Emotional Impact Assessment
 We've established several key metrics to evaluate the effectiveness of our emotional intelligence integration:
-- User satisfaction scores
+- User satisfaction ratings on a scale of 1 to 10
-- Engagement levels with emotionally aware responses measured by interaction frequency
+- Engagement levels with emotionally aware responses
 - Effectiveness of emotional detection algorithms
 - Accuracy of empathy assessments